 If we’re to meet climate and societal goals, we need solutions that not only reduce emissions, but also promote the biodiversity and health of natural systems that support societies and livelihoods.
 There’s a growing recognition of the role of natural climate solutions (NCSs) in tackling these challenges, such as through ecosystem management and reforestation.5

-KPMG’s Blue economy report suggests that carbon removal projects could capture an outsized share of the growing demand for offsets.
-Carbon offsets have been largely focused on terrestrial sources and through carbon capture, utilization and storage (CCU) technology advances, with 2021 a bumper year for new CCUs.6
+KPMG’s Blue economy report suggests that carbon removal projects could capture an outsised share of the growing demand for offsets.
+Carbon offsets have been largely focused on terrestrial sources and through carbon capture, utilisation and storage (CCU) technology advances, with 2021 a bumper year for new CCUs.6

 However, the finite supply of land-based offset sources is likely to push up prices and benefit larger and more expensive carbon removal projects — particularly in the medium term.
 The world needs to remove an estimated 10 GtC per year by 2050 and 20 GtCO2 per year by 2100, but tightening standards and higher environmental integrity have created uncertainty over the supply of the carbon credits that fund many carbon capture projects.

 There has been increased appreciation of the potential value of BCEs as benefits, which include healthy seafood stocks, flooding and erosion protection, freshwater access as well as the regulation of global temperatures, are becoming an increasing necessity.
 Furthermore, BCEs are endemic to both temperate and tropical regions and can have wider impacts to countries with and without a coastline.